Believe it or not, for decades many canine experts told pet parents that dogs didn't like variety in their diets.

 Fresh pineapple is low in sugar, which makes it healthier than other foods that might be present at the dinner table.

-Fresh pineapple supports a strong immune system in dogs.
-This is because it contains many minerals, including manganese, copper, potassium, magnesium, iron, and more.
+Fresh pineapple contains minerals like manganese, copper, potassium, magnesium, iron, and more.

 Tastes like a tropical vacation!

 Things You Should Know Before Feeding Pineapple to Your Dog

 Like watermelon or strawberries, pineapple should serve as a snack or occasional treat, not a full meal by itself.